TUD-STKS/TargetOptimizer/README.md

 Run TargetOptimizer -h for instructions.

 ## Using TargetOptimizer 2.0
+Be aware that only a short introdruction can be given at this place.
+For a more detailed description on how to use TO2 please refer to the manual!

 A screenshot of the GUI is shown below (for the German word "Betriebssportgemeinschaft").

 ![Screenshot Target Optimizer 2.0](doc/TargetOptimizer_GUI.png)

-Following steps are necessary to successfully extract targets for an utterance:
+Following steps are necessary to successfully extract targets for an utterance (Step 1 and 2 can be done simultaneously if a TextGrid file is used):
-1. Input the boundaries (which can be loaded in terms of a Praat TextGrid file or manually initialized by selecting the amount of desired boundaries and pressing "Init bounds")
+1. Input the boundaries (which can be loaded in terms of a Praat TextGrid file by pressing "Open File(s)" or manually initialized by selecting the amount of desired boundaries and pressing "Init bounds")
-2. Input the contour to work on (which can be loaded in terms of a Praat PitchTier file)
+2. Input the contour to work on (which can be loaded in terms of a Praat PitchTier file by pressing "Open File(s)")
 3. Carefully think about the parameters you want to change (as mentioned above, default values are generally well suited)

-	--> Detailed description of all tunable parameters can be found in the manual, which is provided in the folder "docs".
-4. Press "Optimize"
+4. Press "Optimize Targets"
-5. Export the results as a CSV file, a gestural score for VocalTractLab, or as a Praat PitchTier file with the model f0 contour
+5. Export the results as a CSV file, a gestural score for VocalTractLab, or as a Praat PitchTier file with the model f0 contour by pressing "Save as..."

 # TargetOptimizer Benchmarks
 Required: python 3.x, pandas, numpy, matplotlib